charlattepalmer/GenderQuest/app/views/nodes/index.html.md

 **If you're a boy, this is something new.**

-You get to witness firsthand a world where you are the lower class.
+You can now to witness firsthand a world where you are the lower class.

-You get to experience inequality in everyday life.
+You can now experience inequality in everyday life.

 **Regardless of your gender, I hope you learn something from this.**